deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 comments:   true
 ---

-Viterbi algorithm exactly computes the maximum likelihood estimate of the transmitted codeword, by efficiently running a dynamic programming.
+Viterbi algorithm exactly computes the Maximum Likelihood (ML) estimate of the transmitted codeword, by efficiently running a dynamic programming.
-Although statistically it cannot be improved upon, we train a deep neural network to re-discover an *algorithm* that recovers the performance of Viterbi algorithm.
+Although statistically this cannot be improved upon, we train a deep neural network to re-discover a Viterbi-like *algorithm* that matches the ML performance.

-learning an algorithm for dynamic programming

-it is algorithm : should generalize
+Here the emphasis is on algorithm; we are only interested in an outcome of the machine learning process that can be readily applied as is to any block lengths, beyond what it was trained on.
+The purpose of this exercise is two fold.
+First, our eventural goal is the discovery of new codes (encoder and decoder).
+Deomnstrating that deep learning can reproduce the optimal decoder for existing codes is a necessary intermediate step.
+Next, we want to impose additional constraints on the decoder, such as low latency.
+Deep learning provides such flexibilitym which Viterbi algorithm is not equipped with.

 An encoder maps messages (e.g., bit sequences) to codewords, typically of longer lengths.
 A decoder maps noisy codewords to the estimate of messages, as illustrated below.